 Specific Areas When to apply an identity band In-patients/Day Cases/Day Units At point of admission to the ward/department by nurse / midwife admitting the patient following confirmation of details.
 This includes patients receiving any kind of interventional treatment / medication.
-Out-patients If able to confirm their identity the patient must be identified Community Areas verbally using full name, date of birth and address.
+Nursing teams must ensure a laser printed wrist band is in place and correct for the patient for any patients returning from procedures/ investigations such as Theatre and Radiology, where the wrist band had been removed.
+Out-patients If able to confirm their identity the patient must be identified verbally Community Areas using full name, date of birth and address.
 During verbal identification the patient must be asked to declare their details rather than be asked to agree that the details read out to them are correct.
-If the patient is unable to confirm these details, this must be checked and confirmed with the next of kin, carers or relative.
-ED and AMU As soon as it is established that the patient will be admitted.
-Patients who are confused / unconscious / have special needs must have an ID band applied immediately upon being received into ED/AMU/SAU/other portals/direct admission to department.
-Where possible confirm details with the patients NOK.
+If the patient is unable to confirm these details, this must be checked and confirmed with the next of kin (NOK), carers or relative.